Heritage News

 We hosted two major equipping opportunities this quarter:

-21 families joined us for a powerful equipping event with breakout sessions on anxiety and depression, gender and sexuality, technology, and building healthy relationships with your teen.
+At our Parent Equipping for Teens, 21 families joined us for a powerful equipping event with breakout sessions on anxiety and depression, gender and sexuality, technology, and building healthy relationships with your teen.
 This was an important moment for our community, and it’s clear there’s a need for this kind of support.
 We plan to make this an annual event to continue serving and equipping parents.

 Understanding the New Testament in Seven Sentences